Education for Immigrants and Refugees in the Greater New Orleans area

-English as a Second Language (ESL) and Citizenship classes serve hundreds of adult learners from over forty countries each year at sites throughout Orleans, Jefferson, and St. Tammany parishes.
-Both morning and evening classes are offered in order to accommodate our students’ work schedules.
-Our ESL and Citizenship classes provide a key component for integrating into the American society for both immigrants who have recently arrived and those who have been in this country for several years.
+Catholic Charities English as a Second Language (ESL), Citizenship, and Family Literacy classes serve hundreds of learners from over forty countries each year at sites in Orleans and Jefferson Parish.
+Both morning and evening classes are available.
+Our ESL and Citizenship classes are a valuable resource for immigrants and refugees who have recently arrived and those who have been in this country for years.

 All of our instructors and tutors are volunteers!
 We are always looking for new volunteers to help our adult learners.
 Learn more about volunteering with our program below.

 Due to high levels of COVID infection in Louisiana, all Fall classes will be held virtually.

 English as a Second Language (ESL) is an English language study program for nonnative speakers.
 Our mission is to help improve the students’ level of English so they can become confident and successful in their life goals and as members of the community.
 We work closely with local refugee resettlement agencies as well as domestic violence and human trafficking survivors to ensure that English language learners find a place of support and culturally sensitive education.